Residential Customer Terms & Conditions

 Ending your Agreement

-29. If you are using any value added services, applications or features which are free of charge, these will end on the day your agreement with us ends.
+35. If you are using any value-added services, applications or features which are free of charge, these will end on the day your agreement with us ends.

-30. If you end your service or switch to another broadband provider on a different network you may have to pay a cease charge by way of compensation to us.
-The cease charge is as set out in the tariff guide and we will tell you what your cease charge will be when you place your order with us.
+36. If you end your service or switch to another service provider on a different network, you may have to pay a disconnection charge by way of compensation to us.
+The broadband disconnection charge is a charge raised in certain circumstances to cover the additional cost to ITS of the work required within an exchange to recover equipment and amend records when a broadband line is ceased.
 You will not have to pay this charge in the event that you move home and we are unable to provide the service at your new UK address.
-The broadband cease charge is a charge raised in certain circumstances to cover the additional cost to ITS of the work required within an exchange to recover equipment and amend records when a broadband line is ceased.

-- Switch to another broadband provider without following the standard transfer process.
+38. Switch to another service provider without following the standard transfer process.